 The Canon Lide 210 is a simple flat-bed scanner.
 It isn’t coupled with a printer as part of a multifunction device and it doesn’t do film strips or slides.
 There is no automatic sheet feeder.

 Some of us neither want, nor want to pay for these fancy features.
 We want barebones scanning and that’s what the Canon Lide 210 delivers.
 You get high resolution scanning and little else.

 High resolution scanning

-The 4,800 dot per inch resolution is possibly overkill for day-to-day journalism work.
-I mainly scan printed documents and a lower resolution will do, but the quality looks so good I tend to leave them in the higher quality format.
+The 4,800 dot per inch resolution is possibly overkill for day-to-day work.
+If you mainly scan printed documents, a lower resolution will do.
+Yet the high resolution quality looks so good you might want to leave them in the higher quality format.

-Being able to scan direct to PDF is useful – a feature that often saves me a step.
+Being able to scan direct to PDF is useful – a feature that often saves a step.

 Scanning is easy.
 There are five buttons on the front of the scanner so you can insert a document and send it directly to various applications.
 Sometimes you need to scan from inside applications – there are drivers to work with Photoshop or Fireworks.

 In practice the upright position is fine for single pages, but the flatbed scanner needs to sit flat when scanning from magazines or books.